osxmidi/LinVst-X/README.md

 The server can be killed when no plugins are loaded.

+To kill the server (when no plugins are loaded) get the pid(s) of lin-vst-server

+pgrep lin-vst

+or

+ps -ef | grep lin-vst

+and then use the pid(s) to kill the lin-vst-server

+kill -15 pid

+or

+kill -9 pid

 ## Quick Start Guide

 (See the Wiki page for a visual guide https://github.com/osxmidi/LinVst/wiki)